apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, the Parquet, ORC, Avro and JSON datasources throw the exception `org.apache.spark.sql.AnalysisException: Found duplicate column(s) in the data schema` in read if they detect duplicate names in top-level columns as well in nested structures.
 The datasources take into account the SQL config `spark.sql.caseSensitive` while detecting column name duplicates.

   - In Spark 3.1, structs and maps are wrapped by the `{}` brackets in casting them to strings.
 For instance, the `show()` action and the `CAST` expression use such brackets.
 In Spark 3.0 and earlier, the `[]` brackets are used for the same purpose.
+To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.squareBrackets.enabled` to `true`.

 ## Upgrading from Spark SQL 3.0 to 3.0.1